dangeroustech/StreamDL/README.md

 ## Install

+### Docker

+If you'd like to tweak individual parameters, the Dockerfile provided can be used.

+Otherwise, just run `docker-compose build && docker-compose up -d`

+Edit the Environment variables in `docker-compose.yml` to modify script functionality.

+Logs are piped to stdout by default so that `docker-compose logs` works.
+If you know what you're doing, you can change this value in `entrypoint.sh`.
+Make sure to rebuild the container with `docker-compose build` after editing this.

+### Bare Metal

 *This example assumes `python --version` returns something above Python 3.6 and you have made a config.yml file based on the `config.yml.example` provided in the repo.*

 - `pipenv install -e .`